-Happy New Year (again)!
-If there’s one thing I wish for you this year, it’s that you’ll be blessed with some of these amazing oatmeal cookies (or maybe these chocolate chip cookies).
-If you lived near me, I would be happy to give you some, because (1) I’m generous, and (2) I made like 60 cookies and I have no idea why.
-I guess I got way too excited about this new year.
+Happy New Year guys!
+If there’s one thing I wish for you this year, it’s that you’ll be blessed with some of these amazing oatmeal cookies, or maybe these chocolate chip cookies.
+If you lived near me, I would be happy to give you some, because (1) I’m generous, and (2) I made like 60 cookies because I got too excited about this new year.

-Over the years, it never fails to surprise me just how many people prefer their chocolate chip cookies with oatmeal.
-If you’re one of these people, then I totally get you, and I’ve prepared these cookies just for you.
+I’m always surprised to learn just how many people prefer their chocolate chip cookies with oatmeal.
+If you’re one of these people, then I’ve prepared these cookies just for you.
 They make a great base for anything you might want to add, not just chocolate chips.

-These cookies are so soft that even when I mistakenly over bake them, they still turn out chewy.
-They bake thick and beautiful, and they are flavorful even on their own.
+Even when I mistakenly over bake them, they still turn out chewy.
+They bake thick and beautiful, and they are super flavorful.
 For add-ins, I recommend chocolate chips or chunks, toasted nuts, dried fruits, or a combination of them.